Why trusted digital identity is the new gold standard for financial services

 From an ID perspective, only biometrics can fulfill both criteria.
 Facial recognition via a camera phone or fingerprint access on a smartphone is highly secure because it is unique.
 Add to this behavioral recognition that is hard to simulate, such as how you sweep your fingers across your phone’s screen and the ID side of the equation is getting more intuitive and more secure.
 But what about validation?

-The recent Atos whitepaper, the Digital Business Continuum, highlights how continual transformation will become the new normal for large banks and insurers.
-But with rapidly released products available from multiple providers, customers should be able to easily take advantage.
+In our recent Atos Thought Leadership Paper Journey 2022, the Digital Business Continuum, highlights how continual transformation will become the new normal for large banks and insurers.
+But with rapidly released products available from multiple providers, customers should be able to easily take advantage of a unique and strong digital identity.
 Instead, they are often left waiting by ageing and distinctly un-digital validation practices.

 A working example